-A pinched nerve in calf is a potential cause of pain in the lower leg or foot, especially when imaging is normal.
-How do we make a diagnosis of a pinched nerve in lower leg, and how do we treat it?
+A pinched nerve in the calf can cause pain in the lower leg or foot, especially when imaging is normal.
+How do we diagnose a pinched nerve in the lower leg, and how do we treat it?

 Common pinched nerves in calf

-The common nerves that can become damaged and cause nerve pain in lower leg include the following:
+Common nerves that can become damaged and cause nerve pain in the lower leg include the following:

 The superficial peroneal nerve comes from the common peroneal nerve as it wraps around the fibular head close to the outside of the knee.
 This nerve passes through the muscles of the outside of the leg.
 Then, halfway down the lower leg, it pierces the deep fascia to travel just under the skin.
 It is here that pinching can occur.

-Generally, common symptoms of a pinched superficial peroneal nerve include pain in the outer part of the lower leg and the top of the foot.
-Sometimes, people can also experience numbness and pins and needles in this area.
+Generally, common symptoms of a pinched superficial peroneal nerve include running pain in the outer part of the lower leg and the top of the foot.
+Sometimes, people can also experience numbness and tingling in this area.
+The pain is ‘switched off’ almost immediately by stopping activity.

-Usually, ankle sprains or direct trauma to the outside of the lower leg can result in pinching or thickening of the nerve as it passes through the deep fascia.
+Usually, ankle sprains or direct trauma to the outside of the lower leg can pinch or thicken the nerve as it passes through the deep fascia.

 Tarsal tunnel syndrome

-Generally, symptoms of tarsal tunnel syndrome include burning or shooting pain at the inside ankle and mid arch.
-Sometimes, numbness or pins and needles can occur in the inside arch.
+Generally, symptoms of tarsal tunnel syndrome include burning or shooting pain in the inside of the ankle and mid-arch.
+Sometimes, numbness or tingling sensations can occur in the inside arch.

-Trapping of one branch of the tibial nerve close to the heel causes pain in the heel, often mistaken as plantar fasciitis.
+Trapping of one branch of the tibial nerve near the heel can cause pain in the heel, often mistaken for plantar fasciitis.
 This condition is called Baxter’s nerve.

 Sural nerve entrapment

 The sural nerve comes from the large sciatic nerve at the back of the knee.
-It pierces the deep facia and travels just under the skin as it passes down.
+It pierces the deep fascia and travels just under the skin as it passes toward the mid-calf.
 It then follows the outer part of the Achilles tendon down the calf.
-Finally, just above the ankle, it leaves the outer part of the tendon and travels to the outer part of the foot.
+Finally, just above the ankle, it separates from the outer part of the tendon and travels to the outer aspect of the foot.

 Generally, sural nerve entrapment produces pain down the outer calf and into the outside of the ankle and foot.
-Sometimes, pain can be accompanied by numbness and pins and needles.
+Sometimes, pain can be accompanied by numbness and tingling sensations.

-Pinching of the sural nerve can occur as it passes through the deep facia from direct trauma or ankle pain.
-Also, trapping can occur close to the Achilles tendon from Achilles tendonitis or paratendonitis.
-In some cases, trapping of the nerve can occur from scar tissue or suture material after repairing the Achilles.
+The sural nerve can be pinched as it passes through the deep fascia from direct trauma or ankle pain.
+Additionally, trapping can occur near the Achilles tendon due to Achilles tendonitis or paratendonitis.
+Sometimes, nerves are trapped by scar tissue or suture material after Achilles tendon repair.
 See this blog for further information on sural nerve pain.

 Medial plantar nerve entrapment

 The posterior tibial nerve splits at the inside part of the ankle to form the medial and lateral plantar nerves.
 The medial plantar nerve passes inside the medial arch close to the foot’s tendons.
-At one point, called the Knott of Henry, the nerve can become trapped, causing pinpoint pain in the inside arch.
-Generally, this condition is called jogger’s foot and is often misdiagnosed as plantar fasciitis.
+At one point, known as the Knott of Henry, the nerve can become trapped, causing pinpoint pain in the inner arch.
+Generally, this condition is referred to as jogger’s foot and is often misdiagnosed as plantar fasciitis.

-Generally, it is difficult to diagnose as symptoms often overlap with other conditions.
-In addition, we should suspect a trapped nerve in calf when imaging such as MRI is normal.
+It is challenging to diagnose, as symptoms often overlap with those of other conditions.
+In addition, we should suspect a trapped nerve in the calf when imaging, such as an MRI, is normal.

-Usually, the site of symptoms can give a clue as to which one of the nerves are pinched.
-Also, pain from a pinched calf nerve often differs from tendon or joint pain.
-For example, pain from a trapped nerve is switched on by walking or running and off by rest.
+Usually, the site of symptoms can give a clue as to which nerve is pinched.
+Additionally, pain from a pinched calf nerve often differs from the pain associated with tendons or joints.
+For example, pain from a trapped nerve is activated by walking or running and deactivated by rest.
 Finally, tapping the nerve at the trapping site (Tinel’s sign) may produce the symptoms.

 In general, tests that are used to confirm a diagnosis include: